Carreau/phd-dissertation/parts/roleofactin.rst

 :math:`C_{{barbed}/{pointed}}`.
 By assuming that the number of pointed end is equal to the number of barbed end, one can derive the steady state which give rise to the critical monomer concentration below which an actin filament cannot
-grow: :math:`[monomers]_c`.
+grow: :math:`[G-Actin]_c`.

-The rate constant of elongation of actin have been determined to also depend of whether the monomer was bound to ADP or ATP :cite:`Pollard1986`.
-We should consider the fact that ATP-bound actin will hydrolyse to ADP-Pi then release the inorganic phosphate, and thus with a rate which also depend on whether the monomer is part of a filament or in solution.
-With the hydrolysis of ATP-bound actin into ADP bound actin in the filament, this lead to an imbalance of actin (de)-polymerisation on both ends.
-The actin filament preferably grows from the barbed end and shrink preferably from the pointed end.
+The rate constants of elongation of actin have been determined and depend of whether the monomer is bound to ADP or ATP :cite:`Pollard1986`.
+We should consider the fact that the  ATP-bound actin will hydrolyse to ADP-Pi before releasing the inorganic phosphate.The hydrolysis and phosphate release rates also depend on whether the monomer is part of a filament or in solution.
+The hydrolysis of ATP-bound actin into ADP bound actin in the filament,  leads to an imbalance of actin (de)-polymerisation on both ends.
+The actin filaments preferably grow from the barbed end and shrink preferably from the pointed end.

-This will lead to a phenomenon known ad treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively move toward the `-` end, eventually hydrolysing it ATP into ADP before detaching from the filament on the pointed end.
+This will lead to a phenomenon known as treadmilling where a single actin monomer bound to an ATP molecule, will be incorporated at the `+` end of the filament and progressively move toward the `-` end, eventually hydrolysing it ATP into ADP before detaching from the filament on the pointed end.
 During this process the filament will grow / shrink until it reaches the stationary state where its length would stay constant but the treadmilling continues.

-Treadmilling require an imbalance in the global rate constant on the barbed and pointed end and an energy source, in the case of actin this is provided by the hydrolysis of ATP into ADP+Pi before releasing the inorganic phosphate, without whom treadmilling would not occurs.
+Treadmilling requires an imbalance in the global rate constant on the barbed and pointed end and an energy source, in the case of actin this is provided by the hydrolysis of ATP into ADP+Pi before releasing the inorganic phosphate, without which treadmilling would not occur.

-Practically this can be approximated by having only ATP monomers at the barbed end of actin filament while pointed end is constituted only of ADP monomers, thus the critical concentration is lower at the  pointed end.
+Practically, this can be approximated by having only ATP monomers at the barbed end of actin filaments while the pointed end is typically constituted only of ADP monomers, thus the critical concentration is lower at the  pointed end.
 The barbed end have a higher critical concentration.
-The growth speed of the filament depend on both end depends on the monomer concentration in solution and in between the critical concentration of both ends exist a concentration at which the polymerisation on (+) exactly compensate the depolymerisation on (-).
+The growth speed of the filament depends on both ends depends on the monomer concentration in solution.
+It is between the critical concentration of both ends, there exists a concentration at which the polymerisation on (+) exactly compensate the depolymerisation on (-).